Takeshi-Sakamoto5/PolyAgora/README.md

 A safe, minimal, self-contained version of PolyAgora that anyone can run instantly.

-Copy & paste the following block directly into ChatGPT:
+Copy & paste the block below into ChatGPT:

 # PolyAgora Lite — Quick Start